ordohereticus/open_fortress/README.md

 ## I have Git installed already
 - Open sourcemods folder
 - Open Git Bash in this folder
-- Run "git clone --depth 1 https://github.com/mastermindsintl/open_fortress.git"
+- Run `git clone --depth 1 https://github.com/mastermindsintl/open_fortress.git`
 - Launch from Steam

 ## I do not have Git installed